 Each Ex-Com member is in charge of overseeing and reporting on the operations of standing committees such as Coaching, Facilities, Membership, or Equipment.

 Presiding over standing or special committees as assigned by the President to ensure the committees’ objectives are met in accordance with Club policies and safety standards.

 Overseeing Club operations pertaining to members and programs.

 Committee Chairs help to run the Atlanta Rowing Club on a day-to-day basis and sit on the board as voting members.
 Each committee chair can recruit other members to fulfill their responsibilities.
 Volunteers are at the core of our club and we encourage members to make part of the boathouse their own by participating on one of the committees.
 Beyond the board, committee chairs, and committee members our rowers can also support the club by volunteering for projects found here.

 This committee is chaired by a member of the club who is a licensed attorney and is responsible for advising the Board with respect to all legal matters; preparing and reviewing legal documents; insuring compliance with record keeping and documentation.

 HEAD OF THE HOOCH

-This committee is responsible for conducting the annual Head of the Chattahoochee regatta.
-As the nation’s second largest fall regatta hosting over 2,000 entries, this committee includes over 30 volunteers from the Atlanta Rowing Club (Atlanta, GA), Lookout Rowing Club (Chattanooga, TN), the City of Chattanooga, and other individuals from the rowing community.
+This person is the liaison between ARC and the Hooch Organizing Committee in coordinating the annual Head of the Hooch regatta.
+As the nation’s second largest fall regatta hosting over 2,000 entries, this collaboration includes volunteers from the Atlanta Rowing Club (Atlanta, GA), Lookout Rowing Club (Chattanooga, TN), the City of Chattanooga, and other individuals from the rowing community.

 This committee is responsible for maintaining online membership records for payment and general information as well as processing of new membership applications.